odipar/spread/README.md

 ```
 Just calculating `fib(4)` already generates a medium size trace.
 Although in this case, keeping the trace of `fib(4)` would be relatively cheap, the naïve storage of `fib(25)` would incur 971138 items - which is just too much overhead.

-Fortunately, the size of a trace can be reduces by applying various evaluation strategies.
+Fortunately, the size of a trace can be reduced by applying various evaluation strategies.
 Of course, which strategy to choose depends on certain trade-offs that have to be made.
 ###Pruning traces
 Our first strategy is to prune a trace at certain levels.
 We can encode pruning directly in another version of the fib function:
 ```scala